 Check out my Timeline For Earning Eagle Scout In 2 Years to get started.

-General Scouting Tips From 21 Scouts Just Like You
+Tips For New Scouts – From 21 Scouts Just Like You

 Below, I’ll be sharing with you 21 of the most useful and unique responses I received.
 The tip-givers will stay anonymous, but a huge thank you if you wrote in about your experiences!
 All of these tips will give you a well-rounded view of Scouting and how to succeed, so let’s dive in: